More About This Recipe

 To be honest, I tend to be a bit more flexible in my chili definitions, but for those diehard chili fans, this is how you make an official bowl of beef chili, or "Texas Red".

 The key to any good chili is good chile peppers.
 Don’t use chili powder!
-You need the real deal, so get some dried ones (with mild to medium spice) and lay them out on a baking sheet.
+You need the real deal, so get some dried ones (with mild to medium spice).

 Okay.
 Let’s talk beef.
 To be honest, you could use a wide range of cuts here.
 Sirloin, chuck roast or brisket would work just fine.
 You really want about a half pound of beef per serving.